Canonical decompositions for Poincar\'e duality pairs: The main theorem

-Having completed our discussion of the analogues in an orientable $PD(n+2)$ pair of annuli and tori in a $3$--manifold, we next need to discuss the analogues of the various types of component of the characteristic submanifold of a $3$--manifold.
+In the previous section, we discussed the analogues in an orientable $PD(n+2)$ pair of annuli and tori in a $3$--manifold.
+In this section we will finally state our main theorem, but first we need to discuss the analogues of the various types of component of the characteristic submanifold of a $3$--manifold.
+Recall that if $(G,\partial G)$ is a Poincar\'{e} duality pair our aim is to produce a bipartite graph of groups structure for $G$ in which $V_{0}$--vertices are analogous to components of the characteristic submanifold.
+In particular if $G$ is the fundamental group of a Haken $3$--manifold $M$, this graph of groups structure is dual to the frontier of the characteristic submanifold of $M$.
 In our earlier discussion in section \ref{preliminaries}, we described only two types of such component, namely $I$--bundles and Seifert fibre spaces.
-But in order to describe the algebraic analogues correctly, we will need to subdivide into more cases.
+But in order to describe the algebraic analogues correctly, we will need to subdivide into several cases.
+There are special cases when an $I$--bundle has infinite cyclic fundamental group, and we also need to distinguish between Seifert fibre spaces depending on how they meet $\partial M$.